AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Results

-Parents created the largest number of stories about \textbf{social norms} (76 out of 218; 35\%), such as following rules in shared spaces or norms for interacting with others.
-Most parents (13 out of 16; 81\%) created and read stories about social norms at shared space, such as keeping quiet in the library, indicating their awareness of minimizing disruptions to others.
-Parents also frequently created stories guiding \textbf{self-care and daily living} skills (54 stories out of 218; 25\%), such as personal hygiene and eating habits.
+Parents created the largest number of stories about \textbf{social norms} (76/218; 35\%), such as following rules in shared spaces (\eg{}, \textit{keeping quiet in the library}) or norms for interacting with others.
+Parents also frequently created stories guiding \textbf{self-care and daily living} skills (54/218; 25\%), such as personal hygiene and eating habits.
 This aligns with literature that reports autistic individuals' challenges in adaptive functioning and daily living skills~\cite{Goldie2021Gap, Yela2021ADLASD}.
 Thirteen stories (14\%) contained guidance on \textbf{social interaction and exchanges}.
 Notably, half of the parents created 16 stories that encourage their children to \textbf{self-express} their needs, preferences, or feelings, in verbal communication instead of non-verbal actions.
-Given that autistic children tend to stay within familiar routines~\cite{larson2006caregiving}, several parents created stories encouraging their child to engage in \textbf{challenging or new activities}, such as completing demanding tasks like assembling toy bricks (Lego) or trying new activities.
+Given that autistic children tend to stay within familiar routines~\cite{larson2006caregiving}, several parents created stories encouraging their child to engage in \textbf{new activities}, \eg{} assembling toy bricks.

 Some stories addressed challenges associated with autism-specific traits.
-For example, 18 stories included topics regarding \textbf{stimming}, self-stimulatory behaviors---such as wiggling fingers---that autistic individuals commonly demonstrate~\cite{Kapp2019Stimming, Rajagopalan2013selfstimulatory, Eason1982SelfStimulatory}.
-Of these, 14 stories explicitly guided regulating such behaviors in relation to its disruption of social norms (\cf{}, `Stimming in public' in \autoref{tab:result:behaviors}), while the remaining four encouraged the regulation of stimming itself (\cf{}, `Stimming' in \autoref{tab:result:behaviors}).
-Although few, two parents created three stories guiding the regulation of socially inconsiderate behaviors---such as persistently talking about a particular topic with friends---that may stem from \textbf{fixated interests}~\cite{gunn2016teaching}.
+18 stories included topics regarding \textbf{stimming}, self-stimulatory behaviors---such as wiggling fingers---that autistic individuals commonly demonstrate~\cite{Kapp2019Stimming, Rajagopalan2013selfstimulatory, Eason1982SelfStimulatory}.
+Most of them explicitly guided regulating such behaviors in relation to its disruption of social norms (\cf{}, `Stimming in public').
+Two parents created three stories guiding the regulation of socially inconsiderate behaviors---such as persistently talking about a particular topic with friends---that may stem from \textbf{fixated interests}~\cite{gunn2016teaching}.